flutter/website/src/docs/cookbook/plugins/picture-using-camera.md

             // Ensure that the camera is initialized. await _initializeControllerFuture;

-            // Attempt to take a picture and saved in an image object of
+            // Attempt to take a picture and get the file `image`
-            // type XFile.
+            // where it was saved.
             final image = await _controller.takePicture();

             // If the picture was taken, display it on a new screen.